MSUSAzureAccelerators/Intelligent-Document-Processing-Accelerator/README.md

 * Retrieve the unique name provided at the start of the script and create the URI by appending the web app postfix. <uniquname>webapp.azure.websites.net.
 There is no space between the uniquename and webapp.
 Open this uri from the browser.
 * All the data from the forms added in e2etest folder can be searched using the search tab and you can also look at key phrases locations and organizations.
 * Alternatively, This solution allows you to upload files through its web interface, with 2 limitations: files up to 30 MB and up to 10 files at a time.
-* Also, This solution allows you to send the email (currently it is filtering emails with subject msrpa ) to your office365 authenticated connections inbox folder.
+* Also, This accelerator allows you to send the email (currently it is filtering emails with subject msrpa ) to your office365 authenticated connections inbox folder.
 To test this path send one form of any of the trained categories with a subject name msrpa to the email address associated with the Azure subscription used.
 * The cognitive search pipeline runs every 5 minutes so you might have to wait a few minutes before the data shows up on the webapp.
 * You can also verify and look at the processed data in the cosmosDb container “formentities”  on the Azure portal.